 Maintaining access to the system

 Analysing user awareness

 Analysing user awareness is important to understand how attentive and sensitive users are to the issue, and their knowledge of possible prevention techniques.
 This stage can be carried out using questionnaires, or fake spam campaigns to assess reactions, and also through gamification (a light, entertaining, interactive approach).

 This is the most powerful weapon of all for companies to prevent data breaches: information.
-Staff are engaged in a series of workshops in which they can learn more about the dangers connected with data breaches, and are taught the necessary skills to contain any risky behaviour.
+Staff is engaged in a series of workshops in which they can learn more about the dangers connected with data breaches, and are taught the necessary skills to contain any risky behaviour.